apluslms/a-plus/exercises/README.md

 	* `max_points` (optional): The maximum exercise points (positive int).
 		Overrides any maximum points reported by test actions.
-	* `view_type`: A dotted name for an exercise implementation Rest of the attributes are exercise type specific.
+	* `view_type`: A dotted name for an exercise implementation

+	Rest of the attributes are exercise type specific.

 3. ### course_key/sandbox
-	* A directory for sandbox environment content.
+	A directory for sandbox environment content.
 Directory is copied into sandbox as `/usr/local/sandbox/course_key`.
-Any files beginning with `install-` will be run inside the sandbox in alphabetical order during the `manage_sandbox.sh` run.
-Many common requirements can be filled by copying install scripts from `scripts/sandbox_available`.
+In a sandbox action the executables are automatically in the command path.
+Files beginning with `install-` will be run inside the sandbox in alphabetical order during the `manage_sandbox.sh` run.
+Before that the `scripts/sandbox` and the selected `scripts/sandbox_available` install files are run.

+4. ### course_key/sandbox/from_sandbox_available
+	List required files from `scripts/sandbox_available` each name at one line.

 ## Exercise view types